 Read also: 30+ Italian gifts for Italy lovers

-Day 2 – Beaches and Parks
+Day 2 – Beaches and Parks in Cagliari

 Spend your second day in Cagliari exploring the outdoors and dramatic coastline.
 The Marina is a good place to start.
 Grab a gelato and enjoy the shops, restaurants, and promenades with picturesque Mediterranean views.